langflow-ai/langflow/docs/docs/Integrations/Streamlit/setup.md

 Langflow provides the following Streamlit components:

-- **Chat Template**: Alters the layout of the Streamlit application, enabling the use of chat components.
-- **Send Chat Message**: Send messages to a Streamlit chat component programmatically, enhancing real-time communication.
+- **Send Chat Message**: Send messages to a Streamlit chat session.
-- **Listen to Chat Message**: Listen for incoming messages in a Streamlit chat component, enabling dynamic responses.
+- **Listen to Chat Message**: Listen for incoming messages in a Streamlit chat, alters the layout of the Streamlit application.
-- **Get Session Messages**: Retrieve all messages from a specific Streamlit session, useful for logging and analysis.
-- **Get Last Session**: Retrieve the last active session of a Streamlit application, aiding in session management and continuity.

 Refer to the individual component documentation for more details on how to use each component in your Langflow flows.